tommie/at860d-firmware/README.md

 * If the microprocessor fails to do its thing, a watchdog timer will expire, displaying a "t".

+## Set Mode

+When the cal/set card is inserted with "SET" up.

+This mode works like the normal mode, with these differences:

+* By default, the up/down buttons and knob set the temperature.
+* Pressing the heat button switches to setting the airflow (range 0-125.)
+  * A blinking dot indicates the currently selected value.
+* Holding one of the three preset buttons overwrites that preset.
+  * The temp unit display shows a "P" for a few seconds as confirmation.

 ## Calibration Mode

 When the cal/set card is inserted with "CAL" up.